hamimul/library-REST/README.md

 🧪 Testing the API Endpoints
 You can test the API via a browser or Postman.

-Example Endpoints:
-GET /api/countries/ - List all countries

-GET /api/countries/1/ - Get details of a specific country

-GET /api/countries/1/same_region/ - Get countries in the same region

-GET /api/countries/by_language/?language=English - Get countries that speak English

-You can use the Django REST Framework’s browsable interface for testing or tools like Postman for POST, PUT, DELETE requests.

 🔄 Updating Django
 To update Django to the latest version: